pingcap/docs/develop/dev-guide-aws-lambda-integration.md

     - Get TiDB Connection Information
         ![tidbcloud-connection-info](/media/develop/aws-lambda-tidbcloud-connection-info.png)
 - API test tools like [`Postman`](https://www.postman.com/) or [`cURL`](https://curl.se/).
 Most of the examples in this document use `cURL`, if you are using MS Windows, `Postman` is recommended.
-- Download the [latest release assets](https://github.com/pingcap/TiDB-Lambda-integration/releases/latest) to your local machine, which includes `cloudformation_template.yml` and `cloudformation_template.json` files.
+- Download the [latest release assets](https://github.com/pingcap/TiDB-Lambda-integration/releases/latest) of the demo project to your local machine, which includes `cloudformation_template.yml` and `cloudformation_template.json` files.

 <Note>
 When you create the AWS resources, use `us-east-1` as your cluster region is recommended.
 This is because the Lambda function code in this demo hardcodes the region as `us-east-1`, and the code bundle is stored in the `us-east-1` region.